Which course is right for me?

 Open Days and Evenings

-Due to the Coronavirus situation we are hosting Open Days and Evenings via Zoom, for those interested in finding out more about our professional training courses.
-The online Open Days and Evenings are hosted by one of our Tutors and feature Q & A sessions, the chance to meet a current student and advice on the application process.
+If you're interested in finding out more about our professional training courses, we offer open days and evenings, in person and via Zoom.
+All open days and evenings are hosted by one of our tutors and feature Q & A sessions, the chance to meet a current student and advice on the application process.

-Our events are normally designed to give you a taste of the kind of experiential training we offer.
-We will try to recreate this as best we can via the online setting.
+Our open events are designed to give you a taste of the kind of experiential training we offer.
+Each event runs for two hours.
+Why not book your place on one now?

 Testimonials